Belonging to All Saints Parish

 Typically, the journey of belonging and becoming a voting member is one of increasing commitment and involvement over time driven by the inner promptings of the Spirit.
 Wherever you are on that journey, as a person growing in faith you will want to:

 - Celebrating the Eucharist together is essential to our life together as the Body of Christ.

 - Participate in opportunities for fellowship and learning:

-- Especially our Meeting Church Again course designed for newcomers.
-We encourage on-going growth and learning in what it means to be Christian and the building of close relationships and community.
+- We encourage ongoing growth and learning in what it means to be Christian and the building of right relationships and community.

 - Be dedicated in service:

 - We believe that God calls and empowers each of us for ministry in a variety of ways, and shared ministry is a core value here.
 Sharing our gifts sustains our common life at All Saints, our families, and our larger community.
 Sharing our gifts is an essential part of the life Jesus calls us to.

 - Be responsible in pledging to and supporting the work of the parish in carrying out God’s mission in this world.